Best 10 Kanban Project Management Software Tools – Tested & Compared by a Project Manager with 10 Years of Experience

 3. Trello

-Trello is another of the best Kanban software tools enabling individuals, freelancers, and teams within small and midsize businesses to plan, organize, and manage project workflows.
+Trello is another of the best Kanban software tools for project management, enabling individuals, freelancers, and teams within small and midsize businesses to plan, organize, and manage project workflows.

-Users can easily visualize workflows on one simple page overview, with work separated into different projects, tasks allocated to individuals or teams, and progress on each project easily checked.
+That said, it’s easy to visualize workflows on a simple page overview, with work separated into different projects, tasks allocated to individuals or teams, and progress on each project easily checked.

-Although an Enterprise plan is available, expanding organizations may find that they outgrow the features of Trello.
+Although an Enterprise plan is available, expanding organizations may find that they outgrow the features of Trello, and boards become cluttered and confusing.
+These organizations may require more advanced Kanban board project management tools that can cover dependencies, workload balancing, resource planning, and more advanced reporting.

 Trello’s signature card-and-list interface offers a simple Kanban layout, with built-in automations (Butler) and Power-Ups for extended functionality